yennanliu/CS_basics/doc/cheatsheet/heap.md

     - Delete the top element from a Heap.
     - Get the length of a Heap.
     - Perform time and space complexity analysis for common applications that use a Heap.

+- V3
+    - up heap
+        - (new big element added to max heap, move it to root)
+    - down heap
+        - (new samll element added to max heap, move it to sub tree)
+    - build heap
+    - PQ

 ### 1-1) heapq (`heap queue` AKA `priority queue`) (Py api)
 - Note :